matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 ## Potential issues

-This special-cases threads over other relationships.
+This special-cases threads over other relationships, raising them a little closer to the same status as rooms.

-But, this was already the case with threaded receipts, and we believe it is necessary to provide consistent behaviour.
+But, this was already the case with threaded receipts, and because of `thread_id`'s special place in receipts, we believe it needs similar special treatment in events to provide consistent behaviour.

 The change to consider thread roots (and reactions to them) as outside of the thread may be inconvenient for clients, because they will probably want to